Our courses are designed to help you to fully participate in health and safety at the workplace so you can prevent injury, illness, disease and death.

 Request a in-house Course: Preliminary request (no obligation)

-- Decreased stigma related to mental health
+- Awareness to combat stigma related to mental health

 *Note: This is a two-day (14 hour) in-person course.